- In February, Kiyomizu-dera looks like this

 What is Heisei no Daikaisyu? 平成の大改修

 Since its foundation in the 8th century, Kiyomizudera was reconstructed in nearly every five decades: Wooden buildings were damaged by whether and the vivid colors of pillars affected by sunlight.
-Japanese temples are to be renovated regularly.
+For these reasons, Japanese temples are to be renovated regularly.

 Heisei no Daikaisyu began in 2017.
 It has been five decades since the last renovation.
 Famous buildings like Shakado (the place enshrines Buddha), Amidado (the place enshrines Amitabha), and the west gate are repainted in Gokusaishiki, the Japanese vivid colors.
 Most of all the buildings are renovated in the Daikaisyu but the most stunning incident is the change of the roof of the main hall.
 It is the last part of the Daikaksyu and will be finished in the next March, i.e., we can admire Kiyomizudera in the cage only in the following twelve months.
 This may be the last time to see Kiyomizudera in that way in our life.